Tearing Down the Walls (H.E.A.T album)

 Tearing Down the Walls is the fourth studio album by the Swedish hard rock group H.E.A.T and only album without the guitarist Dave Dalone.
 The album was released on 26 March 2014 by the record company Gain/Sony Music.
 The first single off the album is "A Shot at Redemption", released on 12 February 2014.
+The single is featured in Season 2, Episode 4 of the show Peacemaker.
 The second is 'Mannequin Show'.